4 Things Every SEO Beginner Should Know

 SEO stands for Search Engine Optimization and covers a large number of tasks and techniques designed to help your website rank high on SERPs (Search Engine Results Pages).
 Everything about SEO is big.
 It’s a big industry.
 It’s a big expense.
 It takes a big effort to succeed.

 For a beginner, SEO can be very overwhelming.
 There is no shortage of people who promise page 1 rankings in exchange for your money.
 Some are legitimate SEO service providers and some are not.
-Black Hat SEO providers use techniques that may result in quick gains in the short terms but eventually get penalized by Google.
+Black Hat SEO providers use techniques that may result in quick gains in the short term but eventually get penalized by Google.

 Understanding Search Engines

 There are plenty of technical details about how search engines operate, but for now, I want to focus on why they operate.
 Google is the most used search engine because it provides the best results in response to a search query.
 This is Google’s core mission.
 This is fundamental to understanding search engines and how you can maximize your ranking.
 Internet users ask questions or enter queries into the search engine.
 Google provides a list of results and tracks which ones seem to answer the question.
 If they determine that your content provides a good answer, your page/content will rank higher.
 Google looks at many factors to determine what is a “good answer” but suffice it to say that your goal is to present good answers to as many questions that relate to your product or service.

-So while many SEO beginner may concern themselves with the hundreds of ranking factors that search engines use, it’s important to remember this:
+So while many SEO beginners may concern themselves with the hundreds of ranking factors that search engines use, it’s important to remember this:

 Keywords for SEO